Creating and successfully going along with a supplier onboarding process is not an easy task.

 Depending on your field of work, these criteria could range between:

-- Service record of the supplier
+- Service record and potential risks of the supplier

-- The financial history of the supplier
+- The financial history of the supplier,

-- The pricing provided by the supplier
+- The pricing and payment details provided by the supplier,

-- The potential for a mutually benefiting partnership
+- The potential for a mutually benefiting partnership,

 And a lot more.